Relieves heartburn, upset tummy and diarrhea.

 - Doesn't treat every intestinal infection so make sure you let your doctor know if your diarrhea and symptoms last more than 2 days or your symptoms get worse.
 You may need a stronger medicine.

-Risks and Warnings for Pepto Bismol (Bismuth Subsalicylate)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Pepto Bismol (Bismuth Subsalicylate)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: